Active Link Obfuscation to Thwart Link-flooding Attacks for Internet of Things: Linkbait design

 \subsubsection{Feature extraction}

-We extract two features corresponding to the unique traffic patterns of the bots during the flooding phase and the linkmap construction phase.
+We extract two features corresponding to the unique traffic patterns of the compromised devices during the flooding phase and the linkmap construction phase.
 The first feature is called flooding matrix, which represents the short-term flooding traffic patterns of a link-prober.
 The second feature is called traceroute matrix, which represents the long-term traffic patterns for linkmap construction of a link-prober.
-It is worth noting that the flooding matrix is the main feature that we extract and the traceroute matrix, which aims at decreasing the false-positive rate, is an optional choice for Linkbait.
-Hence, the bot detection is still effective even though traceroute matrix is not perfectly gathered.
-This situation will be discussed in Section \ref{sec:TMandFM}.

-{\textbf{Flooding Matrix (FM)}:} Once the linkmap is obtained, the adversary will fully utilize all its bots to flood the target links with TCP-like flows.
-FM represents the flooding behaviors of a host which accesses links during the flooding phase.
+{\textbf{Flooding Matrix (FM)}:} FM represents the flooding behaviors of an IoT device which accesses links during the flooding phase.
 However, it is unknown to us when the adversary will launch the flooding attacks.
 To solve this problem, we use a sliding window to continuously detect the flooding behaviors.
-Note that any host is suspected of being a bot even if it is not a link-prober, hence every host which accesses links should have FMs.

 A sliding window consists of $n$ intervals and the sliding windows moves with one interval each time.
 Let $I_i$ denote the $i$th interval of a sliding window.
 We use $fs_{ij}$ to represent the traffic, denoted by the number of bytes, going through $link_i$ during $I_j$.
-The FM for a host $i$ during a sliding window can be represented as follows.

-As the sliding windows moves, we can obtain a lot of FMs for each host.
+The FM for a IoT device $i$ during a sliding window can be represented as follows.As the sliding windows moves, we can obtain a lot of FMs for each IoT device.

 {\textbf{Traceroute Matrix (TM)}:} TM represents the traceroute behaviors of a link-prober during a detection period $DT$ whereas $DT$ is divided into multiple subperiods.
 Let $T_i$ denote the $i$th subperiod of $DT$.
 For each link-prober, we use $ft_{ij}$ to represent the traceroute frequency of the link-prober towards $link_i$ during $T_j$.
 Suppose there are $m$ links and $n$ subperiods.
-Thus, the TM for a host $i$ is represented as follows.
+Thus, the TM for an IoT device $i$ is represented as follows.